 - (1) Member of the Audit Committee of the Board of Directors, consisting of Messrs.
 Sabherwal (Chair), Flynn and Wonnacott. - (2) Member of the Reserves Committee of the Board of Directors, consisting of Messrs.
-Petrie (Chair), Wonnacott and Sabherwal.
-Mr. Wonnacott served as Chair of the Reserves Committee until March 29, 2018, when Mr. Petrie was designated Chair. - (3) Member of the Compensation Committee of the Board of Directors, consisting of Messrs.
-Wonnacott (Chair), Flynn and Petrie.
-David Fitzpatrick, who was an independent director of the Company prior to his retirement on January 1, 2018, served as Chair of the Compensation Committee through 2017. - (4) Member of the Nominating and Corporate Governance Committee of the Board of Directors, consisting of Messrs.
-Flynn (Chair), Petrie and Sabherwal. - (5) For each director other than Mr. Petrie, the commencement month referred to in this column refers to the month in which the director was first appointed as a director of Lone Pine Resources Inc., as predecessor of the Company.
+Petrie (Chair), Roach, Sabherwal and Wonnacott.
+Mr. Wonnacott served as Chair of the Reserves Committee until March 29, 2018, when Mr. Petrie was designated Chair.
+Dr. Roach joined the Reserves Committee upon becoming a director of the Company effective November 21, 2018. - (3) Member of the Compensation Committee of the Board of Directors, consisting of Messrs.
+Wonnacott (Chair), Flynn, Petrie and Roach.
+Dr. Roach was appointed to the Compensation Committee effective March 28, 2019. - (4) Member of the Nominating and Corporate Governance Committee of the Board of Directors, consisting of Messrs.
+Flynn (Chair), Petrie and Sabherwal.

+- (5) For each director other than Mr. Petrie, the commencement month referred to in this column refers to the month in which the director was first appointed as a director of Lone Pine Resources Inc., as predecessor of the Company.
 See Note 1 to the Summary Compensation Table on page 15. - (6) Comprised of both Common Shares and deferred share units (DSUs) beneficially owned, or controlled or directed, directly or indirectly, by each non-executive director.
-See "Statement of Executive Compensation Director Compensation" and "Equity Compensation Arrangements Incentive Security Plan" below. - (7) In addition, Mr. Granger also holds 332,682 stock options, 166,341 performance share units and 362,688 restricted share units granted under the Company's equity compensation plans, and 186,500 warrants to purchase Common Shares acquired through participation in a public offering completed by Prairie Provident in March 2017.
-See "Equity Compensation Arrangements" below.
+See "Statement of Executive Compensation Director Compensation" and "Equity Compensation Arrangements Incentive Security Plan" below. - (7) In addition, Mr. Granger also holds 805,990 stock options, 110,900 performance share units and 715,100 restricted share units granted under the Company's equity compensation plans.
+See "Equity Compensation Arrangements" below. - (8) Mr. Petrie was previously a director of Arsenal Energy Inc. and was appointed to the Board of Directors in connection with the Company acquisition of Arsenal effective September 12, 2016. - (9) Dr. Roach was previously a director of Marquee Energy Ltd. and was appointed to the Board of Directors in connection with the Company's acquisition of Marquee effective November 21, 2018.